agile-exchange/Shareversity/README.md

 URL: https://seal-app-cnapu.ondigitalocean.app/

- Sprint review will take place in class on 12/12
+ Sprint review will take place in class on 12/12.
+Rehearsal took place on 12/12 with recording available [here].

 **Refined Product Backlog**